Sand Pond Woodlands

 Total Trail Length: 0.5 mile

-From the intersection of Rt.
-124 and Great Western Road in Harwich Center, drive approx. 1 mile west toward Dennis.
+Trailhead Parking: From the intersection of Rt.
+124 and Main Street in Harwich Center, drive approx. 2.3 miles west toward Dennis.
 Watch for the semi-circle parking area with split rail fence on your right.